swanson8r/datadog-terraform-quick-start/README.md

 - While this repository is intended to be used for grabbing large sets of resources based on configuration at a time, it is also possible to utilize it multiple times for smaller sets.
-  - Example: Terraform Monitor configurations can be broken out for management by their owning teams; Utilize this tooling to pull down monitors for one team tag at a time, and then move the generated files out to a team-specific directory or separate repository.
-This can allow for distinct management on a team by team or app by app basis and reduce the need for a monolithic type monitoring repository to shared resources only.
+- Example: Terraform Monitor configurations can be broken out for management by their owning teams
+  - Utilize this tooling to pull down monitors for one team tag at a time
+  - Move each team's generated files out to a team-specific directory or separate repository.
+  - This can allow for distinct management on a team by team or app by app basis and reduce the need for a monolithic type monitoring repository.

 ### Add New Dashboards via JSON